 In 2017, Dick Durbin continued to serve as the Senate Democratic whip, now under Chuck Schumer.

-In 2017, Dick Durbin faced criticism for questioning Court of Appeals nominee Amy Coney Barrett during her confirmation hearing about her self-described terminology "orthodox Catholic."
-He expressed concern that such terminology might unfairly characterize Catholics who may not agree with the church's positions about abortion or the death penalty.
+In 2017, Dick Durbin was criticized for requesting clarification from Court of Appeals nominee Amy Coney Barrett during her Judiciary Committee confirmation hearing about her self-descriptive terminology "orthodox Catholic," suggesting it might unfairly characterize other Catholics.

-In March 2018, Dick Durbin was one of 10 senators to sign a letter criticizing FCC Chairman Ajit Pai's proposal to curb the scope of benefits from the Lifeline program.
-They argued that it was Pai's obligation to improve the program and ensure more Americans could afford access to broadband and phone service.
+In March 2018, Dick Durbin was one of 10 senators to sign a letter criticizing FCC Chairman Ajit Pai's proposal to curb the scope of benefits from the Lifeline program, which provided high-speed internet access to poor communities, arguing it was Pai's obligation to ensure more Americans could afford communication services.

-In April 2018, Dick Durbin was one of five senators to send a letter to the acting director of ICE regarding the standards used to detain pregnant women, requesting they not be held in custody except in extraordinary circumstances.
+In April 2018, Dick Durbin was one of five senators who sent a letter to the acting director of ICE about standards used to detain pregnant women.

-In December 2018, Dick Durbin voted for the First Step Act, which aimed at reducing recidivism rates among federal prisoners through job training and early-release programs.
+In December 2018, Dick Durbin voted for the First Step Act, legislation aimed at reducing recidivism rates among federal prisoners through various programs and sentencing reforms.

-In December 2018, Dick Durbin was one of 26 senators who signed a letter expressing concern over the Trump administration's decision to suspend obligations in the Intermediate-Range Nuclear Forces Treaty if Russia continued to violate it.
-The letter called on Trump to continue arms negotiations.
+In December 2018, Dick Durbin was one of 26 senators who signed a letter expressing concern over the Trump administration's decision to suspend its obligations in the Intermediate-Range Nuclear Forces Treaty if Russia continued to violate the treaty.
+The senators called on Trump to continue arms negotiations.

-In 2018, Bishop Thomas John Paprocki affirmed the decision to deny Dick Durbin communion in the Springfield Diocese after Durbin's vote against the Pain-Capable Unborn Child Protection Act, reaffirming his position on abortion rights and his complicated relationship with the Church.
+In 2018, Bishop Thomas John Paprocki affirmed the 2004 decision to deny Dick Durbin communion in the Springfield Diocese after Durbin's vote against the Pain-Capable Unborn Child Protection Act.

-In January 2019, Dick Durbin was one of 40 senators to introduce the Background Check Expansion Act, which would require background checks for the sale or transfer of all firearms.
+In January 2019, Dick Durbin was one of 40 senators to introduce the Background Check Expansion Act, aiming to require background checks for the sale or transfer of all firearms.

-In March 2019, Dick Durbin was one of 10 Democratic senators who signed a letter to Salman of Saudi Arabia requesting the release of human rights lawyer Waleed Abu al-Khair, writer Raif Badawi, women's rights activists Loujain al-Hathloul and Samar Badawi, and Dr. Walid Fitaih.
-The senators cited concerns over arbitrary detentions, systematic discrimination, and mistreatment.
+In March 2019, Dick Durbin was one of 10 Democratic senators to sign a letter to Salman of Saudi Arabia requesting the release of human rights lawyer Waleed Abu al-Khair, writer Raif Badawi, women's rights activists Loujain al-Hathloul and Samar Badawi, and Dr. Walid Fitaih, citing concerns over arbitrary detention and systematic discrimination.

-In April 2019, Dick Durbin was one of 34 senators to sign a letter to Trump encouraging him to reverse a decision that would damage national security and aggravate conditions in Central America by preventing the use of Fiscal Year 2018 national security funding.
+In April 2019, Dick Durbin was one of 34 senators to sign a letter to Trump encouraging him to reverse a decision that would damage national security and aggravate conditions inside Central America, asserting that Trump had a flawed understanding of U.S. foreign assistance.

-In April 2019, Dick Durbin was one of 41 senators to sign a bipartisan letter to the housing subcommittee praising the United States Department of Housing and Urban Development's Section 4 Capacity Building program, expressing disappointment that Trump's budget slated it for elimination after decades of successful economic and community development.
+In April 2019, Dick Durbin was one of 41 senators to sign a bipartisan letter to the housing subcommittee praising the United States Department of Housing and Urban Development's Section 4 Capacity Building program and expressing disappointment that Trump's budget slated the program for elimination.

-In June 2019, Dick Durbin was one of 15 senators to introduce the Affordable Medications Act, legislation intended to promote transparency in pharmaceutical pricing and abolish restrictions that prevent Medicare from negotiating lower drug prices.
+In June 2019, Dick Durbin was one of 15 senators to introduce the Affordable Medications Act, intended to promote transparency in pharmaceutical pricing and allow Medicare to negotiate lower drug prices.

 In July 2019, Dick Durbin was one of 22 senators who signed a letter led by Tammy Duckworth.
-The letter argued against the Trump administration's plan to end protections from deportation for spouses, parents, and children of active-duty service members.
-The senators stated that ending the program would cause hardship for service members.
+The letter addressed the Trump administration's intentions to end deportation protections for spouses, parents, and children of active-duty service members, arguing that the program allowed service members to focus on their duties without worrying about their families' deportation.

-In August 2019, Dick Durbin, along with other Senate Democrats and Bernie Sanders, signed a letter to the FDA Commissioner responding to Novartis falsifying data to gain approval for its gene therapy Zolgensma, calling it "unconscionable."
+In August 2019, Dick Durbin, along with other Senate Democrats, signed a letter to the FDA Commissioner in response to Novartis falsifying data to gain approval for its gene therapy Zolgensma, calling the actions "unconscionable".

-In October 2019, Dick Durbin blocked the passage of S.386, also known as the Fairness for High-Skilled Immigrants Act.
-This act aimed to eliminate per-country numerical limitations for employment-based immigrants and increase the per-country limitation for family-sponsored immigrants from 7% to 15%.
+In October 2019, Dick Durbin blocked the passage of S.386, known as the Fairness for High-Skilled Immigrants Act.
+This bill aimed to eliminate per-country numerical limitations for employment-based immigrants and increase the limits for family-sponsored immigrants.

 According to the 2019 Govtrack report card, Dick Durbin had the tenth-most left-leaning voting record in the Senate.

 In 2019, Dick Durbin and 34 other senators introduced the Child Care for Working Families Act.
-The bill aimed to create new child care jobs, ensure affordable child care for low-income families, support universal access to preschool, and improve child care compensation and training.
+This bill aimed to create child care jobs, ensure affordable child care for low-income families, support universal preschool, and improve compensation and training for child care providers.

 In 2019, Dick Durbin co-signed a Senate resolution affirming support for a two-state solution and opposition to a proposed Israeli annexation of the West Bank.